 ALSO READ: 21 Exotic Fruits to Try Around the World

-When I ate it I knew I had tasted the spicy, gingery fruit before and after a quick wikipedia search I realized it was a berry and also native to the Philippines so it’s likely that I ate it 10 years ago.
+When I ate it I knew I had tasted the spicy, gingery fruit before and after a quick wikipedia search I realized it was a berry.
+This is also a common Filipino food native to the Philippines so it’s likely that I ate it 10 years ago.

 The trees only bloom twice a year and the berries are amazing.